He is Risen!

 For Christians, Easter is one of the most important holidays of the year.
-After all, celebrating the birth of Christ is one thing, but without Easter, there wouldn’t be much to celebrate.
+After all, loving Christ and celebrating His birth is one thing, but without Easter, there wouldn’t be much to celebrate.

 Easter is also a great time for spring fundraising.
-Spring fundraiser ideas for the church provide an opportunity to unite around a common cause, whether it’s for sustaining the local needs of the church or fundraising other mission or charitable needs.
+Spring fundraiser ideas for the church provide an opportunity to unite around a common cause, whether it’s the needs of the church or fundraising for other missions or charitable needs.

-Here are 15 Easter fundraising ideas to help your members and supporters keep giving.
+Here are 15 Easter fundraising ideas to help your members and supporters keep honoring God with their gifts.

 Spring cleaning always leads to getting rid of things we no longer need.
-Sometimes we even find things we’ve forgotten about, like knickknacks, unused clothing, sports gear and dozens of other things.
+Sometimes we even find things we’ve forgotten about like knickknacks, new or lightly used clothing, sports gear and dozens of other things.

 Since Easter is a major spring holiday, why not have a churchwide garage or yard sale?
-Pick a weekend when the weather is good.
-If a member of your congregation has a large lawn or garage, you can ask them to host your sale, then the congregation can pull their resources together and sell everything at the same time.
+If a member of your congregation has a large lawn or garage, you can ask them to host, then the congregation can pool its resources and sell everything at the same time.
+(Make sure to pick a weekend when the weather is good.)

 Maximizing the amount you make from a garage sale is practically an art.
-Follow these tips to get started, and make sure to advertise your sale in advance.
-Price stuff appropriately and display your items where people can see them.
+Follow these tips to get startedand make sure to advertise your sale in advance.
+Price things appropriately and display your items so people can see them.
 After all, we’re visual creatures.

 Crowdfunding is a popular method of raising funds.
-It works especially well if you have a specific goal in mind, such as raising funds for a mission trip or for your local youth group.
+It works especially well if you have a specific goal in mind such as raising funds for a mission trip or your local youth group.
 It’s even common for teachers to use crowdfunding.